mlbowser/journal2020/content/Journal_2020.md

 ## Saturday, April 4

-The kids and I skied, snowshoed, or kicksledded down to a seep by the Kasilof River, where we collected a worm, some fly larvae, and one caddisfly larva.
+The kids and I skied, snowshoed, or kicksledded down to a seep by the Kasilof River at 60.365425N, 151.285797W where we collected a worm, some fly larvae, and one caddisfly larva.

 ![Collecting invertebrates from a seep near the Kasiof River.](2020-04-04_seep.jpg)